What to Expect Before LASIK Surgery

 What to Expect After LASIK Surgery

 Immediately after surgery, you will have a moment to rest at the office.
-Your doctor will give your eyes another post-op check and go over at-home care procedures.
+Your doctor will give your eyes another post-op check and go over at-home care instructions.
 Be sure to have someone with you to drive you home, as your vision will be blurry and you may be groggy from the sedative.

 Once home and as the numbing drops wear off, you may experience some sensitivity and itchiness.
 For this reason, we recommend taking a nap/resting your eyes.
 Once awake, you can use some lubrication drops to relieve any irritation.
 The next day, you will go in for a check in appointment at our office.
 This will ensure that you are healing properly, and give you a chance to bring up any questions or concerns.
 You will have more follow-up appointments periodically over the next year.

 While many patients report immediate improvements in vision, it may take several weeks to see full results.
 Be sure to report any visual disturbances to your eye doctor.